H2CO3/MPOAuthiOS/README.txt

 	return YES;
 }

-3. If you've done this, the API will notify you that it got the tokens in it's delegate's oauthApi:receivedAccesToken:secret: method.
+3. If you've done this, the API will ask the service for the access token and then notify you that it got the tokens in it's delegate's oauthApi:receivedAccesToken:secret: method.
 The API will smartly store the tokens, so you don't have to authorize it when your app has to be restarted.
 You can log out using [client discardCredentials]; after.